Plane Crashes Into Mall In Australia, Killing Pilot And 4 Americans

 The Direct Factory Outlets mall was closed when it was hit by the twin-engine Beechcraft Super King Air, according to media reports.
 Police say nobody inside the mall at the time was injured.

-"Looking at the fireball, it is incredibly lucky that no-one was at the back of those stores or in the car park of the stores, that no-one was even hurt," Victoria Police Assistant Commissioner Stephen Leane told the BBC.
+"Looking at the fireball, it is incredibly lucky that no one was at the back of those stores or in the car park of the stores, that no one was even hurt," Victoria Police Assistant Commissioner Stephen Leane told the BBC.

 The U.S. Embassy in Canberra confirmed that four of the victims are U.S. citizens, according to The Associated Press.
 The pilot was Australian.
 None of the victims has been formally identified, though one has been named by a relative on social media.